exa-analytics/exa/README.md

     $ jupyter nbextension install --py --symlink --sys-prefix exa
     $ jupyter nbextension enable --py --sys-prefix exa

-Note that this requires npm.
-On Windows, symlinks will not work but as a work- around, extensions can be recompiled and reinstalled upon edits without the need to reinstall the package.
+Note that this requires npm and is not fully supported on Windows.

 # Reference